 European armed forces have made extensive use of helicopters over the years in various types of missions and operations.
-Despite this, consistent shortfalls in the availability and employability of multirole helicopters in operations have been recognised for nearly a decade.
-While air mobility has been identified by the EU member states as one of the 2018 EU Capability Development Priorities, national helicopter fleets across the EU are ageing and in need of replacement or upgrading.
+The versatility of multirole helicopters makes them an important military asset in out-of-area missions as well as in domestic transport and search and rescue operations.
+Despite this, consistent shortfalls in the availability and employability of multirole helicopters (MRH) in operations have been recognised for nearly a decade.
+While air mobility has been identified by the EU member states as one of the 2018 EU Capability Development Priorities, national helicopter fleets across the EU are fragmented, ageing and in need of replacement or upgrading.

-The project will use a range of methodologies, including:
+The project used a range of methodologies, including:

 - A literature review

 EDA member states and partner countries hold approximately 20 per cent of the global MRH fleet, making them the single largest collective MRH owner.
 Despite this, the European MRH landscape is fragmented and ageing, with about 33 per cent of the current MRH fleets included in the study being first introduced in the 1970s, and only 3 per cent in the 2010s.
 At the same time, the European MRH fleet is highly fragmented and many countries own several types of MRH helicopters.
 These factors are hindering operational availability, effectiveness and cost efficiency.

 The current European MRH landscape does however offer opportunities for future multinational collaboration: